Argonauts Abroad: Archive Images from the 1901 Schoolmasters’ cruise

 After Delphi, they proceeded through the Corinth Canal as seen in two of Hardy’s images, one of which is shown below.

 From there, heading towards Nauplia, some of the passengers got off at Epidaurus to then walk to Nauplia and the others proceeded directly to the port town.
 From Nauplia, they visited the prehistoric remains of Tyrins and Mycenae.
 One image in Hardy’s group of images shows a scene at Mycenae – the backside of the Northern Postern.
+Although this is a commercial photograph from the English Photographic Company, Hardy nonetheless collected and deposited it with the others from his trip.

 After sailing through the Straits of Salamis, the expedition spent two days in Athens during which time, the passengers were entertained by the British School Director, Robert Carr Bosanquet, possibly on the grounds of the School.
 The image below, taken by Bosanquet in 1902 but not photographed during one of the Argonaut cruises, shows the BSA Director’s house and garden-then in the countryside outside of the centre of the city -at approximately the same time as the first Argonaut cruise.